Millipede Guide

 +

-Millipedes migrate indoors when outdoor conditions become too wet or dry.
-They seek moisture and shelter, often entering through foundation gaps, doors, and basement cracks.
+Millipedes come inside when it gets too wet or dry outside.
+They look for moisture and shelter.
+They often get in through gaps in the foundation, doors, and basement cracks.

 What can I do to prevent millipedes from getting inside?